pravega/pravega/documentation/src/docs/security/securing-standalone-mode-cluster.md

    Note: If you want to use a custom truststore instead of adding the certificate to the system truststore, create a new truststore using Java keytool utility, add the certificate to it and configure the JVM to use it by setting the system properties `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.

-Now that you have enabled and configured security, restart the standalone mode cluster and [verify](#verifying-security) that security is working.
+Now that you have enabled and configured security, restart the standalone mode server and [verify](#verifying-security) that security is working.

 ## Verifying Security